RobEn-AAST/AI-Mate-ROV-2021/Task 2.2 - Coral colony health/README.md

 - numpy.
 - python version 3.6.8 is highly recommended.
 - Download PVC inside Detector/Weights, find link there
+- Cuda, tested with cuda 11.2.152 on ubuntu

 ### NEED TO RECOMPILE DARKNET AT FIRST USE, #> cd Detector & make
 ### ~~Need to compile opencv * might be optional~~- OPTIONAL